wyndot/odk-marvel/README.md

 ## Marvel API
 This application is using [Marvel Developer API](https://developer.marvel.com/) to retrieve contents.
 We are only using one endpoint `/v1/public/characters` for the demonstration.
 Here is the [documentation](https://developer.marvel.com/docs#!/public/getCreatorCollection_get_0) of the API.

-The app need three environment variables to run correctly.
+### **The app NEED THREE ENVIRONMENT VARIABLES to run correctly**.
 They are `marvel_public_key`, `marvel_private_key`, and `marvel_base_url`.
 You can fetch them from you Marvel developer portal.

 You can set those three environment variables via Xcode scheme configuration. `marvel_public_key`, `marvel_private_key` are required. `marvel_base_url` is optional.
-We have default set in the code.
+I have a default set in the code.

 The functions related to the Marvel API are static functions inside the `MarvelAPI` struct.

 ## Data Models
 The main data model for the Marvel API is `MVCharacter`.
 It's struct mapping to the API server side objects.
-It's where we store the characters fetched from the Marvel server.
+It's where we store the character information fetched from the Marvel server.

 Other structs like `MVDataWrapper`, `MVDataContainer`, `MVList`, `MVURI`, `MVURL`, and `MVPath` are used for decoding and storing the informations from the Marvel server.